Experience & Explore the Autism Nature Trail:

 The Autism Nature Trail at Letchworth State Park (The ANT) is a first-of-its-kind, interactive experience in nature, designed specifically for those with autism spectrum disorder (ASD) and other developmental differences.

 - Sensory Station, has two different platforms where a collection of leaves, moss, fossils, animal fur, acorns and other objects are to be touched, handled, and even smelled;

 - Sunshine Slope, a gentle maze in an opening that includes a viewing platform, three cocoons, and an "Alone Zone;"

 - Music Circle, where a variety of nature-inspired musical instruments encourage creativity, either alone or with others;

 - Curiosity Corner, an open space with a gliding seat, ant-shaped boulders, and access to a cut-through back to the beginning of the trail;

 - Reflection Knoll, a quiet point halfway on the trail under a canopy of trees, with etchings of woodland creatures hidden in the boulders;

-- Meadow Run and Climb, a place with paths to run, jump and balance along serpentine berms and an obstacle course;
+- Meadow Run and Climb, a place with paths to run, jump and balance along serpentine beams and an obstacle course;

 - Design Zone, where visitors can manipulate materials from along the trail into patterns and structures;

 - Playful Path, a place of twisting paths with different surfaces including coarse gravel, log rounds, and sand;

 - Caroline's Nook, an area of carefully spaced seating set under a natural canopy;

-- The Celebration Station, as the final stop on the trail, this area has a place for visitors to express themselves through writing and drawing about their experiences on the trail.
+- Celebration Station, as the final stop on the trail, this area has a place for visitors to express themselves through writing and drawing about their experiences on the trail.